Islandora-Collaboration-Group/ISLE/docs/migrate/merge-checklist.md

     * There can be up to 2 - 3 files involved in this process.

-        * 1 x SSL Certificate Key File e.g. `newsite-sample-key.pem`
+        * 1 x SSL Certificate Key File e.g. `sample-key.pem`
             * This file is required.
             * Please also note that the file extensions can also be: `.key` or `.pem`

-        * 1 x SSL Certificate File e.g. `newsite-sample.pem`
+        * 1 x SSL Certificate File e.g. `sample.pem`
             * This file is required.
             * Please also note that the file extensions can also be: `.cer`, `.crt` or `.pem`

-        * 1 x SSL Certificate Chain File e.g. `newsite-sample-interm.pem`
+        * 1 x SSL Certificate Chain File e.g. `sample-interm.pem`
             * This file may be **optional** in some setups but is generally recommended for use by the `apache` container when available.
             * It will not be used by the `proxy` container.
             * Please also note that the file extensions can also be: `.cer`, `.crt` or `.pem`